ipo-exe/planslab/README.md

 ### playing with the model

-The model is a python function that requires some inputs parameters.
+The model is a python function that requires some input parameters.
 So if you want to play directly with the model you may need some
 help: